 Pain where the needle or tube was inserted

 Collapsed lung , but this is quite rare

 Other factors aren't likely to affect your results.

-You'll need to avoid eating and drinking for at least six to 12 hours before the test.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You'll need to avoid eating and drinking for at least 6 to 12 hours before the test.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.